 Over the next ten years, the IRP has laid out a plan to revolutionize the field of clinical and molecular imaging through the development of new targeted probes, novel approaches for brain imaging, new non-invasive measurements, and rapid three-dimensional microscopic imaging.
 Our world-class investigators are also developing state-of-the-art techniques to visualize molecules at the cellular level, which promises to be an area that will deliver significant contributions to the field of molecular imaging in the coming years.

 10. Advancing Computational and Structural Biology and Tools

-The IRP is increasingly taking advantage of new high-throughput, data-intensive technologies to advance its work, with investigators genomics, computational chemistry, molecular modeling, structural biology, biomedical imaging, proteomics, and metabolomics generating ever-larger data sets.
-Success in theses areas depends on our ability to employ computationally intensive approaches to produce interpretable results that advance translational efforts aimed at improving human health.
+The IRP is increasingly taking advantage of new high-throughput, data-intensive technologies to advance its work, with investigators in genomics, computational chemistry, molecular modeling, structural biology, biomedical imaging, proteomics, and metabolomics generating ever-larger data sets.
+Success in these areas depends on our ability to employ computationally intensive approaches to produce interpretable results that advance translational efforts aimed at improving human health.
 The IRP is continuing to establish strong leadership in this area, aggressively expanding its computational biology program and its high-performance computing resources in a way that will allow the IRP to jump-start major initiatives and enable true innovations in biomedical computing.

 11. Uncovering New Opportunities for Natural Products

 Products derived from plants and animals in nature have formed the basis for some of the most important scientific discoveries of our time, and scientists believe that many of the solutions to issues such as antimicrobial resistance, infectious diseases, and malnutrition will be found in natural compounds.
 The IRP is committed to creating a national program focused on the discovery of new natural molecules that target biological processes central to human disease, including the development of a comprehensive natural products library that is accessible to all researchers and academics.